MicrosoftDocs/appcenter-docs/docs/distribution/stores/app-protection.md

 3. In the new menu select **Compliance & Security**.
 4. Click the blue **Configure** button.
 5. On the configuration screen, you must select the same certificate used to sign production builds.
-	* If the certificate used selected here does isn't the same as used for building your app, there is a certificate mismatch, applying Intune app protection will must likely fail.
+  * If the certificate selected here isn't the same as the one used for building your app, you'll have a certificate mismatch and applying Intune app protection will most likely fail.
 6. After you have selected a certificate and clicked **Done** all iOS apps in your organization will be made MAM aware when released to an Intune store connection.